front-commerce/developers.front-commerce.com/source/docs/prismic/resolver-cache.md

 ### Advanced Usecase

-What if we want to manipulate the data after it is retrieved either from the cached or the resolver?
+What if we want to manipulate the data after it is retrieved either from the cache or the resolver?

 In the end the `PrismicCachedResolver` is a resolver like any other, so you can call it at any time within a resolver, but it is important though that the resolver parameters are propogated to the `PrismicCachedResolver`.